 BlinkenBone - introduction

-Abstract: "BlinkenBone" is a Blinkenlight panel project, realized with the latest Linux single board computer "BeagleBone" .
-With the BlinkenBone system, you can connect the console panels of historical computers to simulations of these computers.
+Abstract: "BlinkenBone" is a Blinkenlight panel project, first realized first with the Linux single board computer "BeagleBone" .
+With the BlinkenBone system, you can connect physical or simulated console panels of historical computers to simulations of these computers.

 Yet another Blinkenlight project

 If you read this, you surely know what a "Blinkenlight panel" is: the front of a historical computer, equipped with lots of lamps and switches.
 There are still many of them in vintage computer collections, since if an old computer was scrapped, the panel often was preserved.